-COVERAGE: From JM12, this applies to all respondents whose country of birth is not UK, Irish Republic, India, Pakistan or Poland (CRY12=997).
-Previous to JM12 this applied to all respondents whose country of birth was not UK, Irish Republic, Hong Kong or China (CRY01 = 997).
+From JM12, this applied to all respondents in GB whose nationality was not UK, Irish Republic, India, Pakistan or Poland (NTNLTY12=997).
+Previous to JM12 this applied to all respondents whose nationality was not UK, Irish Republic, Hong Kong or China.

-NOTES: This variable replaces NATO.
+This variable replaces NATO.
 Country codes have changed and the list expanded.
-The variable lists all countries and also combines them under main headings.
+The NOTES: variable lists all countries and also combines them under main headings.
 Where a respondent has a dual nationality the first one is recorded.